 If you do choose La Pura Vida for your cheap flight getaway, know that you’ve got picture-perfect beach options on both the Caribbean and Pacific sides.

-You’ll also want to pack good hiking shoes, a comfortable backpack, and your best camera if you want to see some of the most wild-looking rainforests in the world.
+You’ll also want to pack good hiking shoes, a comfortable backpack, and your best camera if you want to see some of the wild-looking rainforests in the world.

 See Related: Best Costa Rica Excursions to Book Today